-Here is how I explain what I have to someone new or who doesn’t know:
+Here is how I explain what I have to someone new or who don’t know:

-Epilepsy.com (a great resource you can direct them to) has some great stuff and here are just a few:
+Epilepsy.com has some great stuff and here are just a few:

 - 1 IN 26 people in the United States will develop epilepsy at some point in their lifetime.